-PSRF works to rebuild Olympia oyster populations by restoring native oysters and providing shell habitat to support population recovery.
-We focus our efforts at 19 priority locations throughout Puget Sound identified in Washington Department of Fish & Wildlife’s (WDFW) updated Olympia oyster Stock Rebuilding Plan.
-Our work with partners on the ground and research conducted at our conservation hatchery broadly support WDFW’s Olympia oyster recovery efforts.
+PSRF works to rebuild Olympia oyster populations and the structured habitat they provide in their developed and persistent assemblages.
+We focus our efforts on 19 priority waterbodies throughout Puget Sound identified in Washington Department of Fish & Wildlife’s (WDFW) updated Olympia oyster Stock Rebuilding Plan.
+Our work with partners on the ground and research conducted in the field and at our conservation hatchery broadly support WDFW’s Olympia oyster recovery efforts.
 Working as partners leads to results.

 Our goal is to re-establish self-sustaining native oyster beds to provide filtration and structured habitat for a diverse community of organisms.